reymon359/book-sentences/books/brave-new-world/README.md

 "If we could bokanovskify indefinitely the whole problem would be solved.”... ...The principle of mass production at last applied to biology.

+In exceptional cases we can make one ovary yield us over fifteen thousand adult individuals.

+“For of course,” said Mr. Foster, “in the vast majority of cases, fertility is merely a nuisance."

+Freemartins—structurally quite normal (except,” he had to admit, “that they _do_ have the slightest tendency to grow beards), but sterile.
+Guaranteed sterile.
+Which brings us at last,” continued Mr. Foster, “out of the realm of mere slavish imitation of nature into the much more interesting world of human invention.”

+If the physical development could be speeded up till it was as quick, say, as a cow’s, what an enormous saving to the Community!

+Pilkington, at Mombasa, had produced individuals who were sexually mature at four and full-grown at six and a half.
+A scientific triumph.
+But socially useless.
+Six-year-old men and women were too stupid to do even Epsilon work.
+And the process was an all-or-nothing one; either you failed to modify at all, or else you modified the whole way.
+They were still trying to find the ideal compromise between adults of twenty and adults of six.
+So far without success.

+“And that,” put in the Director sententiously, “that is the secret of happiness and virtue—liking what you’ve got to do.
+All conditioning aims at that: making people like their un-escapable social destiny.”

 ## Chapter 2